prototypefund/Digital_Bargeld-docs/api-mint.rst

   Reveal previously commited values to the bank.
 Request body contains a JSON object with the following fields:

-  * `session_pub`: The session public key
-  * `transfer_privs`: Revealed transfer private keys
+  :<json string session_pub: The session public key :<json array transfer_privs: Revealed transfer private keys

-  **Success Response**:
+  **Success Response**

   :status 200 OK: All commitments were revealed successfully.

-  The mint responds with a JSON object containing the following
+The mint responds
+                  with a JSON of the following type
-  fields:

-  * `bcsig_list`: List of the mint's blind signatures on the ordered new coins.
+  :>json array bcsig_list: List of the mint's blind signatures on the ordered
+                           new coins.

-  :status 202 Accepted: The revealed value was accepted, but the mint
+  :status 202 Accepted: The revealed value was accepted, but the mint requires
-    requires more reveals.
+                        more reveals.

-  **Error Responses**:
+  **Error Responses**

   If the reveal is incomplete, the JSON object contains:

-  * `reveal_missing`: List of blinding keys with missing reveals from the customer.
+  :>json array reveal_missing: List of blinding keys with missing reveals from
+                               the customer.
   :status 400 Bad Request: Request parameters incomplete or malformed.
   :status 403 Forbidden: The signature `ssig` is invalid.
   :status 404 Not Found: The blinding key is not known to the mint.